potatotyper/jthreads/README.md

 # jthreads

-A spinoff of CPSC 213 Uthreads threadpool program (no code copied) with a planned vizualiser to help students further undestand the basics of threadpools and multihreadding :)
+A spinoff of CPSC 213 Uthreads threadpool program (no code copied) with a vizualiser to help students further undestand the basics of threadpools and multihreadding :)

 ## Build and run C++ example